terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 This message means you are trying to execute a Terraform command with the [Terraform State locked](https://www.terraform.io/language/state/locking).

-If the Terraform process was unable to finish due to an unexpected event, it will keep the Terraform State locked.
+If the Terraform process was unable to finish due to an unexpected event, i.e build timeout or terraform process killed.
+It will keep the Terraform State **locked**.

 **Solution:**

+Keep in mind that after removing the Terraform State lock you will need to [review and manipulate](https://www.terraform.io/cli/state#manipulating-terraform-state) your Terraform State and maybe [import](https://www.terraform.io/cli/import#import) some resources.

-You have to unlock the Terraform State:
+Here are some sample commands on how to remove the Terraform State lock.

-- Update `<YOUR-REPO-DIR>` in the command below to navigate to repo directory of the step you got the error, it should be: `gcp-org`, `gcp-environments`, `gcp-networks`, `gcp-projects`, or `bu*-example-app`.
+- Update `<YOUR-REPO-DIR>` in the command below to navigate to repo directory of the step you got the error, it should be `gcp-org`, `gcp-environments`, `gcp-networks`, `gcp-projects`, or `bu*-example-app`.
 - Update `<YOUR-FOUNDATION-EXAMPLE-DIR>` in the command below to get the backend state bucket and update `backend.tf` file.
 - Run `terraform init` to initialize terraform with the terraform state from gcs bucket.